 To ensure we offer a high level of support to all our volunteers we now offer new volunteer roles via set application periods.

 These registration periods allow potential volunteers to register their interest in joining our volunteer teams and to join with other new team members.
-Dates for the Autumn/Winter volunteer intake period will be released soon.
+Please see below for information on our intake periods.

-Once the intake is closed we will contact all our applicants and arrange to meet with anyone we may be able to offer a role to.
+At the end of an intake period we will contact everyone and arrange to meet with anyone we may be able to offer a role to.
 At this meeting we will ask some questions to help us see what you are interested in and what roles we may be able to match you to.
 It is, of course, also an opportunity for you to find out more about us and our volunteer roles.
 Please note, we will always contact all our applicants to let them know if we can take their application forward or not.

 Following these meetings we will be able to let you know whether we can offer a place.
-If you would like to take up this offer then we will take up references for you and invite you to the Welcome Day.
+If you would like to take up this offer then we will take up references for you and invite you to the Welcome Day & Role Induction Day.
 Please note that any offers of a place will just be pending the return of your references.

 Can I Apply to Volunteer Outside of an Intake Period?